 ‘Yeah!
 Just look at Duke, he can’t wait to get going.’

-They are not far from the deserted beach and as soon as they turn and trot down to the waterside the two anticipating horses literally explode, racing faster and faster.
-Duke seems to like stretching his legs again, and he outruns the younger, lighter horse.
-Taïga holds on to the mane, the speed making her laugh with joy.
+As soon as they’ve turned and trotted down to the waterside the two anticipating horses literally explode, racing faster and faster.
+Duke seems to like stretching his legs again, and he catches easily up with the younger, lighter horse.
+Taïga holds on to the mane to steady herself, the speed and the rumbling of hooves make her laugh with joy.

-The beach is long but it’s not easy to slow the racing horses down as long as they’ve got only the horizon to stop them.
-Taïga pulls hard on her left rein, forcing Duke into a circle which eventually stops him and Scarlett follows his lead.
+The beach is long but the frisky horses thunder on.
+It’s not easy to slow the racing horses down as long as they’ve got only the horizon to stop them.
+Taïga pulls hard on her left rein, forcing Duke into a circle and Scarlett follows his lead.
+Eventually both horses come to a stop.
+They steam in the freezing air and sheke their head and snorts as they turn towards the road home.
+Taïga’s cheeks are burning from cold and her fingers are numb, but she grins happily at her friend.

 Valkyria is waiting for them at the crossroads when they come trotting back, exhausted but happy after several hours in the saddle.